1Anastasios1/Magic-Quintet/archive/chapter_template.md

 > _[Placeholder: What inner state or level of consciousness is driving the behaviour?
 What would a response rooted in awareness and equanimity look like?]_

-### 5. Perspective of Michael Jackson (Healing & Love)
+### 5. Perspective of Michael Jackson (Healing, Love through the Arts)

-> _[Placeholder: How can love, empathy, and beauty be brought into this situation?
+> _[Placeholder: How can love, empathy,Music, Dance and beauty be brought into this situation?
 What would it mean to heal rather than win?]_

 ### 6. Perspective of Elon Musk (First Principles & Bold Innovation)